-The Guidelines advocate creating a culture of cyber risk awareness that starts at the most senior level of management and flows through every level of an organization.
+The Guidelines advocate creating a at the most senior level of management and flows through every level of an to the company or ship. organization.

-The groups above are active and have the capacity to threaten the safe operation and security of ships, port facilities and company's ability to perform efficiently.
+The groups above are active and STAGES OF A CYBER ATTACK have the capacity to threaten the safe operation and security of ships, port facilities and company's ability to perform efficiently.